• Skip to main content

 Some other recipes include allspice due to the notes of cinnamon, cloves, and nutmeg.
 Allspice isn't a blend of spices, but actually a berry.
 Either way, I'd stray away from using allspice if you're looking for an authentic Indian recipe.

 Use whole spices where you can.
-Whether you put the spices directly in the chai, break them apart a bit in a mortar and pestle, or grind them into powdered chai masala using a spice grinder... using fresh spices in small batches results in the best chai!
+Whether you put the spices directly in the chai, break them apart a bit in a mortar and pestle, or grind them into powdered chai masala using a spice grinder... using fresh crushed spices in small batches results in the best chai!

 Grinding the spices will result in slightly stronger, pungent chai.
 The spices will be strained out at a later point.